You are here:

 The most frequent symptom of chondromalacia is a dull pain around or under the kneecap that worsens when walking down stairs or hills.
 A person may also feel pain when climbing stairs or when the knee bears weight as it straightens.
 The disorder is common in runners and is also seen in skiers, cyclists, and soccer players.

-Your description of symptoms and an x ray usually help the doctor make a diagnosis.
+Your description of symptoms and an x ray or MRI usually help the doctor make a diagnosis.
 Although arthroscopy can confirm the diagnosis, it’s not performed unless conservative treatment has failed.

 The menisci can be easily injured by the force of rotating the knee while bearing weight.
 A partial or total tear may occur when a person quickly twists or rotates the upper leg while the foot stays still (for example, when dribbling a basketball around an opponent or turning to hit a tennis ball).
 If the tear is tiny, the meniscus stays connected to the front and back of the knee; if the tear is large, the meniscus may be left hanging by a thread of cartilage.
 The seriousness of a tear depends on its location and extent.